 4. Visit Cape Tourville Lighthouse

-The 4th thing to do in Freycinet National Park is to visit the Cape Tourville Lighthouse.
+4th on the list of amazing things to do in Freycinet National Park is to visit the Cape Tourville Lighthouse.
 This is a lighthouse that was built in 1971 to provide guidance for ships out in the water.
 It’s a perfect location for more great views of the Freycinet Peninsula and National Park and is the reason I’m adding it to the list of things to do.

 To get to the Cape Tourville Lighthouse, leave Coles Bay and take road C302.
 Once inside the National Park, follow signs for the lighthouse.
 The road to the lighthouse is 7km and is unsealed but is still suitable for 2 wheel drive vehicles.